19h/caution.js/README.md

 ### `caution.dataUrl(config, ?customCode)`

-This returns a `data:` URL for an HTML page containing JavaScript code for the inline API and the config.

-`config` is an object of the form:
+This returns a `data:` URL for a secure-boot HTML page.  `config` must be an object of the form:

 ```json
 {